 The City has a policy that requires formal outreach to minority and women-owned businesses as part of the City's HOME Program.
-In addition, it is an integral part of the City's contracting practices.
+It is an integral part of the City's contracting practices.
 All developers funded by the City make a good faith effort to outreach to minority- and women-owned businesses, when soliciting goods and services to support CDBG-funded projects or activities.
-No HOME funds were expended for 2020-2021 projects during Program Year 2020-2021.
-Therefore, there were no MBE/WBEs beneficiaries during the Program Year.
+Minimal HOME funds were expended during Program Year 2022-2023, therefore, there were no MBE/WBEs beneficiaries during the Program Year.